RazanAb88/Amplicon-Analysis/README.md

 ## 🧰 Tools and Methods

 This repository contains R scripts for performing metagenomic analysis of microbiome data.
-The scripts process, analyze, and visualize microbial community data — starting from raw data processing (quality control, filtering, trimming, and merging) to taxonomic assignment of amplicons and plotting richness and diversity metrics.
+The scripts process, analyse, and visualise microbial community data — starting from raw data processing (quality control, filtering, trimming, and merging) to taxonomic assignment of amplicons and plotting richness and diversity metrics.

+The workflow adapts an existing method from the DADA2 tutorial, tailored to the specific context of biofilm disruption.
+This adaptation demonstrates proficiency in:

+- R scripting for bioinformatics workflows

+- Statistical analysis of microbial diversity

+- Data visualisation using ggplot2 and phyloseq

+- Reproducibility through structured and annotated code

+Environment
+- RStudio 2024.12.1+563

-- **Environment**: RStudio 2024.12.1+563 with R version 4.4.2
+- R version 4.4.2

+Sequencing

-- **Sequencing**: Amplicon sequencing of 16S rDNA V3–V4 (50K-WBI)
+Amplicon sequencing of 16S rDNA V3–V4 (50K-WBI)

-- **Analysis focus**:
+Analysis Focus
-  - **Alpha diversity**: within-sample diversity
+- Alpha diversity: within-sample diversity

-  - **Beta diversity**: between-sample diversity
+- Beta diversity: between-sample diversity

 ---